Go to Homepage

 Jules Undersea Lodge/ photo: hotel

-If your wife is still unimpressed, rent the entire island for a trifling US$3 million a night.
-Or wait for the underwater hotel in Istanbul.
+If your wife is still unimpressed, rent the entire island for a trifling US$3 million a week’s stay.
+Or wait for the seven-story underwater hotel in Istanbul, slated to open in 2012 by the Hong Kong-based Shangri-La chain right on the shores of the Bosphorus.

 Send us your Feedback / Letter to the Editor